RightCake1/Whole-Genome-Analysis-Guideline-for-beginners/Identification/Average_nucleotide_identity.md

 ```bash
 python Ani_based_dendrogram.py
 ```
+Reads FastANI results from:

+fastani.txt → contains pairwise ANI comparisons.

+query_list.txt and reference_list.txt → lists of genomes (you don’t actually use them later in the code, but they’re read).

+Creates an ANI matrix using pivot:

+Rows = queries

+Columns = references

+Values = ANI (%)

+Fills missing values with 0.

+Runs hierarchical clustering on the matrix with linkage(method='average').

+Plots dendrogram of the 81 genomes, saved as: dendrogram.png
 ## Visualization with Proksee

 For a more advanced and interactive visualization, you can use Proksee.
 This web-based tool allows you to upload a query and reference genome and instantly see a comparison plot.